 If an employee is involved in an accident, s/he should follow all the accident reporting procedures required by New York State and her/his own insurance company.
 If the damage to the employee’s or another vehicle is likely to exceed $500 or if there is any confusion or disagreement as to the person at fault for the accident, the employee should contact the local police department and request that they complete an accident report.

-If an employee’s personal vehicle is damaged by a College-owned vehicle or College-owned equipment and the College driver is at fault, the College’s insurance will respond.
-Campus Security should be called to complete an incident report.
-In addition, the employee should have a repair estimate prepared by a local body shop and should send a copy of that estimate to Amber Denny, Administrative Services, 315-859-4300 (fax).
-The incident report and the estimate will be sent to the College’s insurance company (Travelers).
-Travelers will contact the employee directly regarding reimbursement for their damages.
-If there are any questions regarding the claim, the employee should contact Amber Denny at 315-859-4974.
+If a personal vehicle is damaged by a College-owned vehicle or College-owned equipment and the College driver is at fault, please report the incident immediately to Campus Safety.
+The report will be sent to Auxiliary Services, who manages the College's insurance.
+The claimant should have a repair estimate prepared by a local body shop and send a copy to Amber Denny, Auxiliary Services, 315-859-4974 (office), 315-859-4300 (fax).
+Once the estimate is received, Auxiliary Services and Facilities Management Fleet Manager and/or Mechanic Foreperson will review and determine if we will submit to College's insurance company (Travelers).
+If the incident and estimate are provided to Travelers, one of their representatives will contact the claimant directly regarding repair or reimbursement for the damages.
+If we decide not to submit to the insurance company, Auxiliary Services or Facilities Management Fleet Manager will contact the claimant regarding repairs and where to send the bill.
+If there are any questions regarding an insurance claim, please contact Amber Denny at 315-859-4974.

 Damages to Parked Vehicles

-If an employee’s personal vehicle is damaged while stopped or parked on campus property, the employee’s personal vehicle insurance applies.
-The employee should report the incident to Campus Safety and request they complete an incident report.
-The employee will need the incident report for their insurance company.
-The College is not liable for any deductibles or uninsured amounts on an employee’s insurance policy if the College is not liable for the damage.
-The College’s insurance would only apply if the College were negligent in some way and directly responsible for the damage.
+If a personal vehicle is damaged while stopped or parked on campus property, the owner's vehicle insurance applies.
+The owner should report the incident to Campus Safety and request they complete an incident report.
+The owner will need the incident report for their insurance company.
+The College is not liable for any deductibles or uninsured amounts on an owner's insurance policy if the College is not liable for the damage.
+The College's insurance would only apply if the College were negligent in some way and directly responsible for the loss.

 The following limits have been provided as a guide by the College's insurance carrier.
 This is the minimum level of coverage suggested.